dearrx2/TimeGenie/README.md

 ## Getting Started

-**1. Sign Up/Sign In** : Register a new account or sign in with an existing account using email and password or Google authentication.
+**1. Sign Up/Sign In** : Register a new account or sign in with an existing account using email and password or Google authentication.\n
-**2. Check In**: Start your day by checking in online.
-**3. Manage Tasks**: Use the To-Do List to add, delete, and prioritize your tasks.
-**4. Request Leave**: Submit leave requests and keep track of their approval status.
-**5. View Calendar**: Check the calendar for your team’s schedule and plan accordingly.
+**2. Check In**: Start your day by checking in online.\n **3.
+Manage Tasks**: Use the To-Do List to add, delete, and prioritize your tasks.\n **4.
+Request Leave**: Submit leave requests and keep track of their approval status.\n **5.
+View Calendar**: Check the calendar for your team’s schedule and plan accordingly.

 ## Feedback